p2world/fis-postprocessor-autoprefixer/README.md

 # fis-postprocessor-autoprefixer

-an postprocessor for fis to autoprefixer css with [postcss/autoprefixer](https://github.com/postcss/autoprefixer)
+a postprocessor for fis to autoprefixer css with [postcss/autoprefixer](https://github.com/postcss/autoprefixer)

 1. install fis-postprocessor-autoprefixer
 ```bash